 Under the new P-EBT program, families of children who receive free or reduced meals at school or attend a Community Eligibility Provision school may receive financial assistance to replace school meals during the months of March, April and May due to COVID-19 school closures.
 The program will provide parents with $5.70 per child for each day that child qualifies for P-EBT.

-- Parents who do not receive SNAP or TANF benefits, but whose children do qualify for free or reduced school meals, will need to apply for P- EBT online beginning June 15.
-The application period has been extended to Friday, August 14, 2020 at 4:30 PM Central Time.
-To apply, click the button below.
+- Parents who do not receive SNAP or TANF benefits, but whose children do qualify for free or reduced school meals, were able to apply for P- EBT online beginning June 15 through August 14, 2020 at 4:30 PM Central Time.
+The application period has now closed.

-Individuals who need assistance completing their P-EBT application or have general questions about the program are encouraged to call the TDHS Family Assistance Service Center at 1-866-311-4287.
+Individuals who have general questions about the program are encouraged to call the TDHS Family Assistance Service Center at 1-866-311-4287.

 Qualifying families will receive P-EBT support in two installments, one for meals in March and April initially, and then one additional disbursement later next month for May meals.

 Have Questions?
 Chat with Us.
 Answers to frequently asked questions are also listed below.

 The P-EBT application period is now closed.

 What are ‘P-EBT’ or Pandemic EBT benefits?The Families First Coronavirus Response Act allows children who are eligible for free or reduced-price meals at school to receive extra food benefits.
 These food benefits are called Pandemic EBT or P-EBT benefits.
 P-EBT benefits help families in Tennessee purchase food when school is closed.